 How Trees Sequester Carbon

-Temporary Storage of Evergreen Seedlings
+Temporary Storage Instructions

 When you receive your evergreen trees, open them immediately check to see if they are packed inside closed plastic bags [during the cooler months of the year] or in stretch wrap with their tops exposed [plugs during the warmer months of the year].
 If they’re inside closed bags, open up the bags and roll the tops of the bags down to expose the needles to fresh air to avoid mold or mildew from developing on the needles, but keep the bags snug around the roots to reduce moisture loss due to evaporation.
 NEVER set packaged trees in direct sunlight due to the resulting miniature greenhouse effect, as they quickly overheat due to little or no ventilation.
 The plastic bag will quickly fog up as they use up their water reserves trying to transpirate the heat away, resulting in horrendously high heat and humidity, killing needles and entire trees as mold and fungus start taking hold.